Spring season 2018

 - Make sure your player placement rep knows you want to coach.
 Figure out your son’s division listed on our home page .
 The player placement reps will receive messages address to their division, for instance, firstname.lastname@example.org.
 Parents with player placement questions should use our contact form .

 - Register your son, and encourage the parents from last year’s team to register theirs too.
-Registration opens May 1.
-All registrations are due by August 1, but early birds get a discount.
+All registrations are due by March 31, but it doesn’t help us to wait to the last minute.

 - The president sends out messages to coaches via a mail list on MailChimp.
 We try to keep this list synched with the list used by your player placement rep, but no system is perfect (as the president learned last year).
 This year, you can join the mail list-very useful if you are a first-time coach or your email has changed.